hackster254/grocery/README.md

 Run the sql query scripts to create the item and billing tables on the grocery schema.

 Run the Windows Form application on Visual Basic

-For access to Item page use username: A and password: P

 ```sh
 For access to Item page use username: A and password: P